-- 8. Architectural treatments and accessory facilities shall be as shown on building elevations, site and floor plans.
-Precise building height compliance shall be reviewed at the time of plan check, to the satisfaction of the Community Development Director. - 9.
-The elevator housing unit shall be subject to Hermosa Beach Municipal Code Section 17.46.010 and shall occupy no more than 5% of the total roof area. - 10.
-All exterior lighting shall be downcast and fully shielded, and illumination shall be contained within the property boundaries.
-Lighting shall be energy-conserving and motion detector lighting shall be used for all lighting except low-level (three feet or less in height) security lighting and porch lights.
+security lighting and porch lights.
 Lamp bulbs and images shall not be visible from within any onsite or offsite residential unit.
-Exterior lighting shall not be deemed finally approved until 30 days after installation, during which period the Building Official may order the dimming or modification of any illumination found to be excessively brilliant or impacting to nearby properties. - 11.
-Lighting for signage must be downcast and non-disruptive to nearby uses and compliant with HBMC Section 17.50 (Signs). - 12.
-A sign permit shall be obtained for new signage at the subject site in conformance with HBMC Section 17.50. - 13.
-An trash enclosure facility with roof, capable of accommodating a minimum four-yard roll off container shall be located along the west side of the existing structure, subject to review and approval of the Community Development Director. - 14.
-A bicycle rack for at least eight (8) bicycles shall be maintained on-site at all times. - a.
-A minimum of four (4) shared bicycles shall be provided on-site for motel guests and the motel shall promote their availability when making reservations online. - 15.
-The exterior of the premises shall be maintained in a neat and clean manner, and maintained free of graffiti at all times. - 16.
-Noise emanating from the property shall be within the limitations prescribed by the City's Noise Ordinance (Hermosa Beach Municipal Code Chapter 8.24) and shall not create a nuisance to surrounding residential neighborhoods, and/or commercial establishments. - 17.
-The establishment shall not adversely affect the welfare of the residents, and/or commercial and residential establishments nearby. - 18.
+Exterior lighting shall not be deemed finally approved until 30 days after installation, during which period the Building Official may order the dimming or modification of any illumination found to be excessively brilliant or impacting to nearby properties.

+- 15. Lighting for signage must be downcast and non-disruptive to nearby uses and compliant with HBMC Section 17.50 (Signs). - 16.
+A sign permit shall be obtained for new signage at the subject site in conformance with HBMC Section 17.50. - 17.
+A trash enclosure facility with roof, capable of accommodating a minimum four-yard roll off container shall be located along the west side of the existing structure, subject to review and approval of the Community Development Director. - 18.
+The exterior of the premises shall be maintained in a neat and clean manner, and maintained free of graffiti at all times. - 19.
+Noise emanating from the property shall be within the limitations prescribed by the City's Noise Ordinance HBMC Chapter 8.24 and shall not create a nuisance to surrounding residential neighborhoods, and/or commercial establishments. - 20.
+The establishment shall not adversely affect the welfare of the residents, and/or commercial and residential establishments nearby. - 21.
 The project must comply with Storm Water and Urban Runoff Pollution Control Regulations (HBMC Ch.
 8.44) and install permeable surfaces in the parking lot and other non-landscaped areas to the maximum extent feasible.
 If providing water-permeable surfaces on at least 50% of exterior surface area is not feasible and incorporating measures in 8.44.095 to the extent practicable to infiltrate the volume of runoff produced by a 0.80 inch twenty-four (24) hour rain event, then the applicant shall infiltrate runoff on-site.
 In the event that subsurface infiltration is required, plans shall designate the exact location of the subsurface infiltration system, the applicant shall enter into a maintenance agreement with the City (prior to final map approval) for the ongoing infiltration, and provide a surety bond to the City to guarantee that on-site, subsurface infiltration is achieved.
 The amount of the bond shall be determined by the Building Division.
 All other drainage shall be routed to an off-site facility or on-site permeable area approved by the City.
 To the extent possible, a portion of roof drainage shall be routed to on-site permeable areas.
 No drainage shall flow over any driveway or sidewalk.
 Low Impact Development calculations and documentation such as Appendix D and E of the Storm Water LID Guidelines must be submitted to the Public Works Department at time of grading and plan check along with an erosion control plan.